ChaosDynamix/Arcadia/docs/06_boot-setup/BOO10_btrfs-with-raid1.md

 ---
 layout: default
-title: Lvm with raid1
+title: Btrfs with raid1
-nav_order: 3
-parent: 06 Boot setup
+nav_exclude: true
-permalink: /boot-setup/lvm-with-raid1/
+permalink: /boot-setup/btrfs-with-raid1/
 ---

-# Boot setup for LVM with RAID1
+# Boot setup for BTRFS with RAID1
 {: .no_toc}

 ---